The Bright Futures quandary persists

 "So we can either make it a number that gets so small that it becomes insignificant to everybody who gets it, or we can target it to the people who need it the most," he said.

-New data show that the scholarships benefit students from families at both ends of the income spectrum.
+New data shows that the scholarships benefit students from families at both ends of the income spectrum.
 More than 31 percent of Bright Futures recipients in the 2011-12 academic year reported family or personal incomes above $100,000, according to Florida Department of Education figures.

-The flip side of those numbers is that 40 percent of recipients reported incomes of $50,000 or less.
+The flipside of those numbers is that 40 percent of recipients reported incomes of $50,000 or less.
 The program might be changed to provide expanded scholarships for students in need while capping the amounts for those at the highest end of the income scale, said Braulio Colón, executive director of the Florida College Access Network.

 "They earned the scholarships, that's for sure, but should they be receiving a maximum award at the expense of other students who achieved the same level academically but just have a greater need?" he said.

-Colón said he sees Weatherford's comments, made at a summit sponsored by his group, as showing growing political will for basing the program on need as well as merit.
+Colón sees Weatherford's comments, made at a summit sponsored by his group, as showing growing political will for basing the program on need as well as merit.
 But that idea doesn't appeal to Frank Brogan, who helped develop the program as state education commissioner and is now chancellor of the state university system.

 "I still believe that what makes Bright Futures different from any other program regarding financial support for students is the merit-based component," he said.